 "If I do not do the works of my Father, do not believe Me; but if I do them, though you do not believe Me, believe the works, so that you may know and understand that the Father is in Me, and I in the Father."
 (Jn 10:37-38).

-- A Roman Catholic Argentinian engineer, dilettante in theology and philosophy, sharing works intended to: 1) do apologetics ("De fe y razón", "The trial of Jesus", "Sabréis que Yo Soy"), 2) advance the field ("Inhabitación trinitaria"), 3) propose hypotheses ("Plenitud del tiempo", "The Christ-proclaiming fine tuning hypothesis"), or 4) deal with other unrelated subjects ("Zodiac killer ciphers solved").
+- A Roman Catholic Argentinian engineer, dilettante in theology and philosophy, sharing works intended to: 1) do apologetics ("De fe y razón", "The trial of Jesus", "Sabréis que Yo Soy"), 2) contribute to the advancement of the field ("Síntesis teológica", "Inhabitación trinitaria") and 3) propose hypotheses ("Plenitud del tiempo", "The Christ-proclaiming fine tuning hypothesis").